-Employees who wish to review their own personnel file should contact Human Resources Compliance and Risk Management Department.
+Human Resources Compliance and Risk Management is the custodian of records.
+Employees who wish to review their own personnel file should contact the Human Resources Department at https://html.nrsupportservices@ideapublicschools.org.

-Many personnel records may also be public information and must be released upon request in accordance with state law.
+Many personnel records may also contain public information that is subject to release upon request in accordance with state law.
 Pursuant to a written Open Records Request under the Texas Public Information Act, employees may elect to have the following personal information withheld from disclosure, upon being hired and completing the confidentiality form accordingly:

 - Home Address,

-- Phone number, and
+- Phone number

-- Information that reveals whether they have family members.
+- Information that reveals whether they have family members; and

+- Emergency contacts.